*This post has been updated with new photos + freebies on June 10, 2024*

 2. Write an addition sentence frame ( ___ + ___ = ___ ) on chart paper or on the whiteboard.

-4. Demonstrate first with a partner (your ECE, EA or a responsible student if you are on your own).
+4. Demonstrate first with a partner (your teaching partner or a responsible student if you are on your own).
 First assign each person a hoola hoop.
 Press start on the timer and demonstrate how to go and find an egg, bring it back and put it into your hoola hoop.
 You may want to go over some rules such as walking feet only, you can only retrieve 1 egg at a time etc.

 5. Keep collecting until the timer rings.
 When the timer rings have both players come back to the carpet.
 Count all the eggs in the first hoola hoop.
 Write the number in the addition sentence frame.